drogue-iot/rfcs/active/0006-firmware-updates.md

 * Boot firmwares (duh)
 * Write new firmware versions to flash while current firmware is running (banking)
-* Handle the case where the new firmware is not working (retry, roll back and report)
+* Handle the case where the new firmware is not working (retry, roll back and load previous firmware)

 To make DFU easy for firmware writes, drogue-device needs a component that can: